A's wrap up sweep with 7-3 win over Indians

 Cleveland cut Oakland's lead to 5-2 in the fourth.
 Brandon Guyer led off with a walk and moved to third on Lindor's double to right center.
 Michael Brantley followed with a two-run single to center.

-The A's scored two runs in the bottom of the eighth off Cody Allen.
-Chapman doubled, Phegley walked and Joyce had a two-run single.
+In the top of the seventh, the Indians had runners on first and third with two outs, but Melvin left Manaea in the game and he struck out Guyer for the second straight time with his season-high 115th pitch.

+"We leaned on him a little bit harder, which we probably will with some of our starters," Melvin said.
+"He's a guy that's up for that now and has matured into that role where even though it's the tying run and he's got 113 or whatever it is pitches.
+At that point in time, that was his game.
+I think he takes away a lot from that, too.
+He knows we have that kind of confidence in him."

-NOTES: The A's traded LHP Sean Doolittle and RHP Ryan Madson, two veteran late-innings relievers, to the Washington Nationals as they continued what executive vice president for baseball operations Billy Beane called a complete "rebuild."
+NOTES: The A's traded LHP Sean Doolittle and RHP Ryan Madson to the Washington Nationals as they continued what executive vice president for baseball operations Billy Beane called a complete "rebuild."
 The A's received RHP Blake Treinen and two highly touted minor-league prospects, SS/3B Sheldon Neuse and LHP Jesus Luzardo.
 Treinen is expected to report to Oakland on Monday. ...
-The A's selected RHP Simon Castro from Triple-A Nashville, and he allowed one run and two hits with three strikeouts in the ninth inning.
-Castro was 3-for-5 with a 3.32 ERA and four saves in 33 relief appearances with Nashville. ...
+The A's selected RHP Simon Castro from Triple-A Nashville, and he allowed one run and two hits with three strikeouts in the ninth inning. ...
 A's RHP Jharel Cotton (right thumb blister) will make a rehab appearance Wednesday for Triple-A Nashville.
 He has been on the disabled list since July 4 but threw a bullpen session with no issues.
-RHP Chris Smith will fill in for Cotton on Tuesday against Tampa Bay and make his second career start. ...
+RHP Chris Smith will fill in again for Cotton on Tuesday against Tampa Bay. ...
 Indians RHP Danny Salazar (right shoulder soreness) pitched six scoreless innings in a rehab start for Triple-A Columbus.
 He allowed three hits, struck out nine and walked three. ...
-Indians OF Austin Jackson (strained left quad) began a rehab assignment with Triple-A Columbus, serving as the designated hitter.
-He went 1-for-4 with an RBI and a walk.
+Indians OF Austin Jackson (strained left quad) began a rehab assignment with Triple-A Columbus.
+He went 1-for-4 with an RBI and a walk as the DH.